 Association of Tourist Railways Queensland (ATRQ)

 The Association of Tourist Railways Queensland (ATRQ) aims to represent the interests of tourist and heritage railways in Queensland.

 Atherton–Herberton Historic Railway

-Atherton–Herberton Historic Railway currently operates services between Herberton station and Herberton Historic Village using section cars, which are small open railway vehicles.
-An 1170 Class diesel locomotive and a former Mt Morgan Mines saddle tank locomotive are under restoration.
+Atherton–Herberton Historic Railway operates services between Herberton station and Herberton Historic Village using a 1905 steam locomotive and wooden passenger carriage.
 A railway museum displaying photographs and other items is housed at Herberton station.
-The museum is open on Saturdays, Sundays and most public holidays.
-Section car rides operate on Sundays.
+The museum and trains rides operate on selected days as advertised.
 Herberton is located approximately 1710 km north of Brisbane.

 Australian Narrow Gauge Railway Museum Society (ANGRMS)

 Australian Narrow Gauge Railway Museum Society (ANGRMS) operates the Woodford Railway over a short section of the former railway line from Caboolture to Kilcoy.
 The society has a collection of steam, diesel and petrol locomotives, mostly from the Queensland sugar industry, as well as rolling stock and other heritage items.
 Train rides operate on the first and third Sunday of each month, mostly using steam locomotives.
 Woodford is located approximately 80 km north of Brisbane.

 Australian Railway Historical Society, Queensland Division